AleoNet/snarkOS/network/README.md

 ## Connecting to Peers

-Peer connections are established with a handshake.
+Peer connections are established with an XX [noise](https://noiseprotocol.org/) handshake.
-A valid handshake begins with a `Version` message that includes the node's version, block height, and current timestamp.
-The receiver returns with its own `Version` message.
-Then, both nodes send a `Verack` message acknowledging the receipt of the `Version` message and establishes a peer connection.

 Peer connections are maintained with a ping-pong protocol that periodically relays `Ping` / `Pong` messages to verify that peers are still connected. snarkOS will update its peer book to account for newly-connected peers,